-Founded in 2010, Fiverr gets its name from the fact that many of its sellers offer services for as little as $5.
-Now, four gigs are sold every second and the platform has handled over 5 million transactions to date.
+Founded in 2010, Fiverr gets its name because many of its sellers offer services for as little as $5.
+Now, four gigs are sold every second, and the platform has handled over 50 million transactions to date.
 In fact, one gig is sold every four seconds.
-We chose Fiverr as the best platform for beginners because its reputation for offering low-cost gigs makes it a suitable platform for freelancers looking to build their portfolio.
+We chose Fiverr as the best platform for beginners because its reputation for offering low-cost gigs makes it suitable for freelancers looking to build their portfolios.

-Fiverr skews heavily toward those in the creative/design fields, but there are also sellers who offer project management, legal, career counseling, relationship coaching, IT services, and more.
+Fiverr skews heavily toward creative and design fields, but some sellers offer project management, legal, career counseling, relationship coaching, IT services, and more.
 To get started as a Fiverr seller, create a free profile highlighting your areas of expertise and then add the services or “gigs” you’re offering to potential clients.
 As a seller, you can add up to seven unique packages to the Gig section of your profile.
 You can also send custom offers to potential clients.

-Fiver takes a 20% commission of every sale made and holds your payment for 14 days after a job has been completed.
-This is because they offer a 14-day refund guarantee to clients.
+Fiver takes a 20% commission of every sale made and holds your payment for 14 days after you complete a job because they offer a 14-day refund guarantee to clients.
 Once 14 days have passed, sellers can deposit their earnings into a bank account or PayPal account.

 Best for Non-Digital Jobs : TaskRabbit